Adding district-level and school-level report card comments

 Creating new comments within Edsby

-To create a new comment, do this:
+To create a new comment:

 - Click the Comments link on the School Page